Direct limits in categories of normed vector lattices and Banach lattices: Preliminaries

 \section{Preliminaries}

 In this section, we give the conventions, notations, and definitions used in the sequel.

-All vector spaces in this paper are real vector spaces.\footnote{The constructions of direct limits of direct systems of vector spaces, normed spaces, and Banach spaces that we shall review obviously also work for complex spaces.}.
+All vector spaces in this paper are real vector spaces.\footnote{The constructions of direct limits of direct systems of vector spaces, normed spaces, and Banach spaces that we shall review also work for complex spaces.}.
 A preordered vector space is a vector space with a linear preorder induced by a wedge that need not be a cone.
 The positive wedges of preordered vector spaces need not be generating.
 Vector lattices need not be Archimedean.
-We write~$\pos{E}$ for the positive cone of a vector lattice~$E$ and~$\odual{E}$ for its order dual.
+If $S$ is a subset of a vector lattice~$E$, then we write~$\pos{S}$ for the set $\{\pos{s}: s\in S\}$ of the positive parts of its elements.
+Hence $\pos{S}\supseteq S\cap \pos{E}$ with a possibly proper inclusion; for a linear subspace~$L$ of~$E$, we have $\pos{L}=L\cap \pos{E}$ if and only if~$L$ is a vector sublattice of~$E$.
+We write~$\odual{E}$ for the order dual of a vector lattice~$E$.
 By a lattice homomorphism we mean a vector lattice homomorphism; by a normed lattice we mean a normed vector lattice; and by an order continuous Banach lattice we mean a Banach lattice that has an order continuous vector norm.
 The positive wedges of preordered normed spaces need not be closed.
 A contraction between two normed spaces is supposed to be linear.
 We write~$\ndual{E}$ for the norm dual of a normed space~$E$.

 When~$E$ is a vector lattice and $e\leq e^\prime$ in~$E$, then we let $[e,e^\prime]_E\coloneqq\{e^{\prime\prime}\in E: e\leq e^{\prime\prime} \leq e^\prime\}$ denote the corresponding order interval in~$E$.